microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 In Vulkan, there is a culture of allowing a vendor to define extensions that are only interesting to them.
-From the perspective of a driver this is acceptable because company B does not have to support the extension put out by vendor B, if they do not want to.
+From the perspective of a driver this is acceptable because company A does not have to support the extension put out by vendor B, if they do not want to.
 It does not create extra work for anyone else.

 From a compiler perspective, this is no longer true.
 If a vendor wants DXC, or